boniolp/boniolp.github.io/index.md

     - [Prof. Themis Palpanas](http://helios.mi.parisdescartes.fr/~themisp/)

 - **2016:** *Research intern, IRT Saint-Exupery*
   - Implementation of an avoidance rover protection system (ARP) in C from an Event-B model.
-Formal verification of the code using frama-c, why3 based ACSL language.
+Formal verification of the code using frama-c, why3-based ACSL language.

 - **2016:** *Fablab project, Grenoble INP*
   - Design of translator gloves for sign language.
 Development of a functional prototype using Arduino.
 Machine learning (KNN-classifier) and data acquisition code (Arduino tools for online data acquisition) done in C++.
 [More info...](http://fablab.ensimag.fr/index.php/Projet_Fablab_2016_Boniol_Demaegdt_Mallet)